IBMStreams/streamsx.sttgateway/_docs/200-user_overview.md

 {%include editme %}

 ## Satisfying the toolkit requirements
-As explained in the "Toolkit Overview [Technical]" section, this toolkit requires network connectivity to the Watson STT service and a user specific authentication token to access the Watson STT serice.
+As explained in the "Toolkit Overview [Technical]" section, this toolkit requires network connectivity to the Watson STT service and a user specific IAM access token to invoke the Watson STT service.
+In order to generate and refresh the IAM access token, this toolkit uses the Linux curl command.
+So, it is necessary to have the curl command working on all the IBM Streams application machines.
 In addition, it also requires you to download and install the boost_1_67_0 or a higher version as well as the websocketpp version 0.8.1 on the IBM Streams application development machine where the application code is compiled to create the application bundle.
 These two C++ libraries form the major external dependency for this toolkit.

 Bulk of the Websocket logic in this toolkit's operator relies on the following open source C++ Websocket header only library.
 [websocket++](https://github.com/zaphoyd/websocketpp)